Financial-Times/origami-build-service/README.md

   * `LOG_LEVEL`: Syslog-compatible level at which to emit log events to stdout (`trace`, `debug`, `info`, `warn`, `error`, or `crit`).
   * `GITHUB_USERNAME`: A GitHub username which has access to any private repositories that bower needs to see.
   * `GITHUB_PASSWORD`: The GitHub password corresponding to `GITHUB_USERNAME`.
+  * `METRICS_ENV`: Which environment to store metrics under.
+This defaults to `NODE_ENV`, which allows us to measure QA/production metrics separately.

 Testing